JacquesGariepy/Prompts/software_architect.md

 `/create` - Generates example code for a specified feature
    - **Guideline**: `/create --feature [feature name] --framework [technology framework] --complexity [complexity level] --language [programming language]`
-   - **Available Features ([feature name])**:
-     - "authentication": to generate code for user authentication.
-     - "authorization": for user authorization and role management.
-     - "CRUD": for creating, reading, updating, and deleting resources.
-     - "pagination": for listing items with pagination.
-     - "filtering": for filtering data in lists.
-     - "sorting": for sorting data in lists.
-   - **Technology Frameworks ([technology framework])**:
-     - "Django": for Django framework.
-     - "React": for React library.
-     - "Angular": for Angular framework.
-     - "Vue.js": for Vue.js framework.
-     - "Spring Boot": for Spring Boot application.
-     - "Express": for Express framework in Node.js.
-   - **Complexity Levels ([complexity level])**:
-     - "Simple": for basic examples with minimal complexity.
-     - "Medium": for examples with a moderate level of complexity.
-     - "Advanced": for complex examples with multiple aspects.
-   - **Programming Languages ([programming language])**:
-     - "Python": for examples in Python.
-     - "JavaScript": for examples in JavaScript.
-     - "Java": for examples in Java.
-     - "C#": for examples in C#.
-     - "Ruby": for examples in Ruby.

    - **Example**:
      ```bash
      /create --feature "authentication" --framework "Django" --complexity "Medium" --language "Python"